-Aside from the song’s powerful description of America’s beauty and promise, the song is also known as a protest and political song.
+Many love the song for its powerful description of America’s beauty and promise.
+But many also consider it as a protest and political song.
 In fact, the original version of the song that Guthrie penned in 1940 expressed his sadness with the country’s economic inequality and apathetic greediness.
-When the song was recorded in 1944, however, several political verses have been replaced.
+When he recorded the song in 1944, however, he replaced several political verses in the song.

-Woody Guthrie, singer, songwriter, dean of American folk artists is seen in a 1947 publicity photo.
+Woody Guthrie, singer, songwriter, dean of American folk artists in a 1947 publicity photo.
 (AP Photo/RCA Victor)